Limit your inputs

 Knowing what not to think about.
 What to ignore and not do.
 It’s an important question, especially when it comes to designing and implementing new ways of working.

-You might get your knickers in a knot to learn that in one of our most recent and successful implementations of Flowcasting, the store level process uses only two key inputs:
+You might get your knickers in a knot to learn that in one of our most recent and successful implementations of Flowcasting, the store level forecasting process uses only two key inputs:

-1. The actual by item/store in units
+1. The actual sales history by item/store in units

 2. An indication if that sales history was during an abnormal period (e.g., a promotion, an unplanned event, a stock-out period, a different selling price, etc).